-Falcon further noted that pending the outcome of the independent scientific inquiry which was established following the introduction of a moratorium on hydraulic fracturing Origin requested a suspension of all drilling operations with the DPIR.
-The suspension request and a revised timetable for the remaining work programme are being finalised with the DPIR.
+Falcon further noted that pending the outcome of the independent scientific inquiry which was established following the introduction of a moratorium on hydraulic fracturing the DPIR have granted an extension of an additional twelve months for the completion of the remaining work programme.

-On 21 February 2017 Falcon announced that on 20 February 2017 Philip O'Quigley, a director of the Company, gave notice to the Company of his intention to exercise incentive stock options to purchase an aggregate of 6,000,000 common shares in the Company at a price of CDN\$0.10 per share.
+On 21 February 2017, Falcon announced that on 20 February 2017 Philip O'Quigley, a director of the Company, gave notice to the Company of his intention to exercise incentive stock options to purchase an aggregate of 6,000,000 common shares in the Company at a price of CDN\$0.10 per share.